alexwbi/alexwbi.github.io/_posts/2021-03-31-why-I-quit-my-startup-job-to-start-a-PhD.md

 Here’s my thought process, as well as some early takeaways on grad school.

 Note: I first wrote this on 9/13/2020 and promptly procrastinated putting it up for >6 months.
-Everything in this post reflects my thinking and mindset from back then, although very little has changed.
+Everything in this post reflects my thinking and mindset from back then, although not much has changed.

 # PhD = one of many options
 I stumbled upon grad school.
 I never set out to get a PhD, and I didn’t go through college preparing for grad school.